techplayz32/awesomeFox/docs/firefox.md

 ### Extensions:
 [uBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/) - a nice & easy on CPU and memory ad-blocker, suggesting follow guide about [recommended filter lists from yokoffing](https://github.com/yokoffing/filterlists)
 [Dark Reader](https://addons.mozilla.org/en-US/firefox/addon/darkreader/) - a good dark mode switcher that doesn't require you to go into the website's settings.
-[Violentmonkey](https://addons.mozilla.org/en-US/firefox/addon/violentmonkey/) - an userscript manager with support of Tampermonkey's and Greasemonkey's scripts, very nice if you're want to [block ads on Twitch (AdGuard Extra)](https://github.com/AdguardTeam/AdGuardExtra?tab=readme-ov-file#adguard-extra)
+[Violentmonkey](https://addons.mozilla.org/en-US/firefox/addon/violentmonkey/) - an userscript manager with support of Tampermonkey's and Greasemonkey's scripts, very nice if you want to [block ads on Twitch (AdGuard Extra)](https://github.com/AdguardTeam/AdGuardExtra?tab=readme-ov-file#adguard-extra)
 [SponsorBlock](https://addons.mozilla.org/en-US/firefox/addon/sponsorblock/) - an extension to skip sponsored content in videos, allowing you to add your own custom timestamps for sponsored content that has not yet been added.
 ### Scripts:
 [WaveFox](https://github.com/QNetITQ/WaveFox) - a script that adds custom CSS theme for manual customization.